OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 Despite sharing their name with one of the most prized gastronomic delicacies in the world, magic truffles don’t taste great.
 In fact, they taste somewhere between dry soil and old, damp walnuts.
 Although it is possible to disguise this taste by seasoning them with herbs, spices or other ingredients, the truffles are still quite difficult to digest and often cause pretty harsh bouts of nausea.
 It is also possible to brew a tea out of the truffles by covering them in boiling water, then guzzling down the resulting brown stew – bits and all.

-There are around 40 smart shops in Amsterdam that sell a wide range of paraphernalia related to cannabis, drug culture and legal highs.
-Most of these stores also stock strains of magic truffles in bags or boxes, which are usually labelled with small blurbs that describe their effects.
-Clerks at these stores are often pretty knowledgeable about their wares and many will advise customers about magic truffles, when asked.
+There are around 40 smart shops in Amsterdam, selling a wide range of paraphernalia related to cannabis, drug culture and legal highs.
+Most of these stores also stock strains of magic truffles in bags or boxes, usually labelled with small blurbs that describe their effects.
+Clerks at these stores are often pretty knowledgeable about their wares and many will advise customers about magic truffles if asked.

 It is always advisable to plan ahead when taking magic truffles, as their effects can be overwhelming.
-Think, comfortable, controlled environments like living rooms or bedrooms with comfy sofas, blankets and easy access to tap water.
-Strolling through green areas like parks or forests is also nice, so long as you’re 100% certain that you’re OK with interacting with strangers, etc. (as this can become quite daunting when you’re under the influence).
+Think, comfortable, controlled environments such as living rooms or bedrooms with comfy sofas, blankets and easy access to tap water.
+Strolling through green areas like parks or forests is also nice, so long as you’re certain that you’ll be OK with interacting with strangers, as this can become quite daunting when you’re under the influence.

 Although it is difficult to estimate when the effects of truffles will wear off, most trips last less than six hours and most users will be more or less back to normal within eight.
 Fortunately, small, one-off dosages don’t usually cause particularly bad hangovers, but it is still important to drink water, eat vitamin-rich food and rest after taking truffles.